1. These terms

 3. Our contract with you

 3.1 How we will accept your order.
+We contact you to confirm we've received your order and then we contact you again to confirm we've accepted it.
+We may also contact you to confirm unexpected delays in fulfilling the order.
 Our acceptance of your order will take place when we notify you to accept it, at which point a contract will come into existence between you and us.

 3.2 If we cannot accept your order.
-If we are unable to accept your order, we will inform you of this and will not charge you for the product.
+If we are unable to accept your order, or you chose not to wait for the unexpected delays in fulfilling the order, we will inform you of this and will refund you any payment made for the product.
 This might be because the product is out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the product or because we are unable to meet a delivery deadline you have specified.

 3.3 Your order number.
 We will assign an order number to your order and tell you what it is when we accept your order.
 It will help us if you can tell us the order number whenever you contact us about your order.

-3.4 We only sell to the UK.
-Our website is solely for the promotion of our products in the UK.
-Unfortunately, we do not accept orders from addresses outside the UK.
-We will deliver to addresses within the United Kingdom excluding the Isle of Wight, the Isle of Man, the Scottish Isles, parts of Scotland, Northern Ireland and Channel Isles.
+3.4 Our website is for the promotion of our products in the UK and Channel Islands.
+Unfortunately, we do not accept orders from addresses outside the UK and Channel Islands.
+We will deliver to addresses within the United Kingdom including the Isle of Wight, the Isle of Man, the Scottish Isles, parts of Scotland, Northern Ireland and Channel Isles.

 4. Our products